26 March 2007 00:00 [Source: ICB Americas]

 THE 3RD ICIS Asian polymers conference, which is scheduled to take place in Shanghai, China, on April 16-17, will provide a major networking opportunity for executives in the Asian polymers markets to hear about the latest market trends in their sector.

-"With China once again providing the engine for growth across the region, it was a natural choice for us to again select Shanghai as the venue for this year's conference," says ICIS conferences director Alan Tyler.
+"With China once again providing the engine for growth across the region, it was a natural choice for us to again select Shanghai as the venue for this year's conference," said ICIS conferences director Alan Tyler.

 "As a group, we are gaining more and more traction in China, and now [that] we hold events in the country more than half our total delegates are from the mainland."